 Marina Tjulinova is, therefore, a partial owner of Wandoo Finance.

 Wandoo Finance launched Swaper SIA (Latvia) to provide funding for its loans.
-The company moved to Estonia due to regulatory reasons, and that’s how Swaper Platform OU (Estonia) came into place.
+The company moved to Estonia for regulatory reasons, and that’s how Swaper Platform OU (Estonia) came into place.

 Are There Any Suspicious Terms and Conditions?